Managing Terraform resources with remote and versioned modules

 As previously mentioned, while versioning and modularisation will help with deployments, rollbacks, roadmaps, consistent commit history, and more, they will also imply a constant follow up on the progress between the current deployed release and the next release.
 Let’s say production environments get weekly releases, it’s vital to pick the correct versions to include/deploy by reviewing the differences in their specific git repositories and making sure all the components are in sync.
 GitHub already includes a “Compare to” button between releases which should help when making this analysis.

-Let’s say, a new terraform-engine-loadbalancers (primitive module) version now requires a new variable/value. terraform-frontend must include this new variable in its new version as well.
-As long as Terraform will complain before proceeding any further, that can be relatively ok; anyway there are chances to include either too new or too old module versions with unexpected changes which may silently get to production.
-Keep good track of the progress across the modules and follow strict guidelines when choosing the next releases, especially when nesting modules.
+Let’s say, a new terraform-engine-loadbalancers version now requires a new variable/value. terraform-infrastructure must include this new variable in its new version as well.
+As long as Terraform will complain before proceeding any further, that can be easily fixed; anyway there are chances to include either too new or too old module versions with unexpected changes which may silently get to higher environments.
+Keep good track of the progress across the modules and follow strict guidelines when choosing the next releases, especially when nesting the modules (discussed above).

 Infrastructure is not application